basalam/python-sdk/docs/en/services/wallet.md

 # Wallet Service

-Manage user balances, expenses, and refunds with the Wallet Service.
-This service provides comprehensive functionality for handling user financial operations: get user balance and transaction history, create and manage expenses, process refunds, and handle credit-specific operations.
+Manage user balances and expenses with the Wallet Service.
+This service provides comprehensive functionality for handling user financial operations: get user balance and transaction history, and create and manage expenses.

 ## Table of Contents